0.0 Executive Summary

 2.1 Key Takeaways

-- The motherboard connects all hardware and allows the system to function properly.
+- The motherboard connects all the hardware and allows the system to function properly.

-- Correct PSU setup is critical to prevent system damage.
+- A Correct PSU setup is critical for preventing system damage.

-- Checking cables and connectors helps avoid common hardware issues.
+- Checking cables and connectors helps to avoid common hardware issues.

-- System design must balance performance, size, and upgrade capability.
+- The System design must balance performance, size, and upgrade capability.

 2.2 Security Implications & Recommendations